ccwukong/Cachaca/README.md

 ## How to contribute

 It's very easy to contribute to this project.
-You just need to make sure you read and understand the development guidelines, and test everything on your localhost, and send a PR(Pull Request) from your branch to the **main** branch.
+You just need to make sure you read and understand the development guidelines, test everything on your localhost, and send a PR(Pull Request) from your branch to the **main** branch.

 When you send a PR, you need to make sure:

 - to include detailed information in the PR about what feature/bug you created/fixed
 - to include screenshots for the feature/bug fixing if it's UI related
-  - sufficient test coverage for your code (min.
+- sufficient unit test coverage for your code (min.
 90% coverage)
 - to add the translation items if any ([See how to add translation items](#i18n-localization))
 - inform the code owner to review your PR

 ### Development environment